-The DS2 driver application creates an orders-per-minute performance counter on the client VM.
-While the DVD Store client application outputs OPM at 10-second intervals visually, we chose to collect this OPM metric via a performance monitor counter on each client VM at 1-second intervals.
+The main DS2 metric is orders per minute (OPM), which the driver program calculates and reports via the Windows Performance Monitor utility on the client machines.
+While the DVD Store client application outputs OPM at 10-second intervals visually, we chose to collect this OPM metric via the performance monitor counter on each client at 1-second intervals.
+We ran this workload on the virtual machines for 30 minutes and we report the last OPM score the benchmark reported.